-Drew is a proud alumnus of the National Theater Institute where he spent his fall 2011 semester training intensively 24/7 at the Eugene O’Neill Theater Center in Waterford, Connecticut.
-During his semester at the O’Neill Center, he travelled to London where he was given the opportunity to learn from core members of Propeller, an all-male Shakespeare acting company, and Complicite, a devised theater company.
-Concluding his semester at NTI, Drew collaborated with his beloved 32 pioneer ensemble to create a piece titled Belly of the Whale, an adaptation of Clifford Odet’s Waiting for Lefty.
+Drew graduated Magna Cum Laude with a BFA in Acting from Oklahoma City University where he received recognition as the Most Outstanding Male Senior in the School of Theater.
+He is also a proud alumnus of the National Theater Institute where he spent a semester training intensively 24/7 at the Eugene O’Neill Theater Center in Waterford, Connecticut.
+During his semester at the O’Neill Center, he travelled to London where he was given the opportunity to learn from core members of Propeller, an all-male Shakespeare acting company, and Complicite, a devised theater company led by artistic director, Simon McBurney.

 In the spring of 2012, Drew set out to create and establish a theater collective titled Inspired By which provided Oklahoma City artists (actors, directors, writers, designers, musicians, composers, etc.) an environment to come together, collaborate, and be inspired by exploring together in a theatrical way.

 Continuing this exploration of devised theater in the spring of 2012, he brought together three friends to create the piece Love Again for Broadway Fun for Funds, a cabaret-styled benefit performance which raises money for the fight against AIDs.

-As a teacher, Drew has had the honor of working with children at the local Boys and Girls Club and through Oklahoma Children’s Theater after-school programs.
+Drew has had the honor of working with children at the local Boys and Girls Club and through Oklahoma Children’s Theater after-school programs.
 In addition to his work in Oklahoma, he spent time at the West Point Military Academy where he helped a select group of cadets workshop their production of You Can’t Take it With You by George S. Kaufman and Moss Hart.

-Fun Facts: Having been raised in a “scuba diving family” Drew is a Certified Scuba Diver, lover of A Cappella music, and spends most of his free time playing guitar and living vicariously through his galactic obsession of Star Wars.
+Having been raised in a “scuba diving family” Drew is a Certified Scuba Diver, lover of A Cappella music, and spends most of his free time playing guitar and living vicariously through his galactic obsession of Star Wars.